german berlin trip header nst 2025

 The recent history of Germany’s capital is still clearly evident today, to the extent that it is impossible to walk through the city without being continually made aware of its recent past.

 During a history school trip to Berlin, your group will see for themselves the breathtaking pace and breadth of change since 1989.
-A study tour to this exciting historic city provides pupils with the opportunity to learn from a range of excellent educational visits, covering all aspects of Berlin’s recent past, includig Nazism: it's rise, the impact on government and society, resistance and opposition to Natsism, propoganda and post war division.
+A school history trip to Berlin provides students with the opportunity to learn from a range of excellent educational visits, covering all aspects of Berlin’s recent past, including Nazism: its rise, the impact on government and society, resistance and opposition to Natsism, propaganda and post-war division.

 Price shown is based on 40 paying passengers departing from selected airports and is subject to availability.